codingforpleasure/customized-workspace/Ubuntu/useful-resources/imputations.md

 ### Mean

-### Create a seperate model just for predicting the the NaN values
+### Create a seperate model just for predicting the NaN values

 All features in the rest of the columns are the X and the single column with the NaN values is the target column.